On Thursday, March 27, 2014, the “Justice Department” launched a training program to supposedly improve relations with the trans community.

 Deputy Attorney General James M. Cole made remarks here on the issue and ill be copying some of them over to reply to them.
 His comments will be italicized and in quotations.

 “While it is difficult to find comprehensive data, a survey by the National Center for Transgender Equality found that discrimination against transgender individuals is pervasive: 63 percent of respondents reported they had experienced a serious act of discrimination that had a major impact on their quality of life and their ability to sustain themselves financially or emotionally.

 Did you also fail to mention that the majority of the violence faced targets trans women, and the majority of that targets trans women of color?
-Yes you did.
-You also fail to mention the level of violence perpetrated against trans women by the police, for example profiling black trans women who posses condoms as sex workers and arresting them for being trans and black in public.
+Yes, you did.
+You also fail to mention the level of violence perpetrated against trans women by the police, for example, profiling black trans women who possess condoms as sex workers and arresting them for being trans and black in public.
 Are you going to put a stop to project rose?
-How about the profiling in New York city?
+How about the profiling in New York City?

 “But the Community Relations Service serves the critical function of allowing the Department to be proactive — to improve understanding and improve relations before incidents occur.
 CRS also plays a critical role in the aftermath of unfortunate events, by working to prevent additional violence by training and educating those on the ground in communities affected by anti-transgender hate crimes.”